What is a Persuasive Speech

 In a persuasive speech, the core sections typically include:

 The introduction is your opportunity to capture your audience's attention.
-Start with an engaging hook or attention-grabber.
+Start a speech with an engaging hook or attention grabber.

 Provide some background information on the topic to contextualize your argument.